SmithSamuelM/Papers/whitepapers/SPAC_Message.md

 *|src ip A<sub>2</sub>, dst ip C<sub>0</sub>|<[src A<sub>2</sub>, dst C<sub>0</sub>, {src A<sub>2</sub>, dst D<sub>2</sub>, dst D<sub>0</sub>, <[src A<sub>1</sub>, dst B<sub>1</sub>,  {src A<sub>1</sub>,  <[src A<sub>3</sub>, dst B<sub>3</sub>,  {src A<sub>3</sub>, i<sup>0</sup>AB, data}B<sub>3</sub>]>A<sub>3</sub>}B<sub>1</sub>]>A<sub>1</sub>}C<sub>0</sub>]>A<sub>2</sub>*

 This approach can be used with any hop-wise communication context and any end-wise routing context between *A* and *B* to convey an interaction between *A* and *B* that is strongly authentic, confidential, and private with respect to all 3rd parties and any 2nd party trusted intermediaries.

+### Combined Source Vector and Table Routing

+The non-shared intermediary protocols above use a combination of both source vector routing and table routing.
+This splits and isolation the routing information so that third parties cannot view a full route without compromising at least two parties (ends or intermediaries) and any near-end or near-side intermediary cannot view a full route without compromising at least either the far-side intermediary or far-end.
+Splitting the routing path into two components means no single source of failure exists.
+This means that only part of the route is transmitted from the near-side source.
+The remainder of the route must be filled in from the far-side routing table.
+The source vector part is only ever in memory so that compromise of the routing table in persistent storage does not reveal the full route.
+Effectively the far-side intermediary acts like a dead drop controlled by the far-side destination to which the near-side source drops messages.
+The near-side source never sees the far-side eventual destination, just the far-side intermediary as a dead drop.

 ### Sustainable Privacy, Authenticity, and Confidentiality